xentek/t_bird/README.md

 ````
 For more information on `MiniMagick::Image#combine_options`, refer to the [mini_magick docs](https://github.com/minimagick/minimagick/blob/master/README.md).

-:skull: `TBird::Processor#process` can be a _very sharp stick_, so carefully test your processing code with a variety of files in a non-production environment, and as usual be wary of using values from outside of your class as input for your processing routines.
+:skull: `TBird::Processor#process` can be a _very sharp stick_, so carefully test your processing code with a variety of files in a non-production environment, and as usual, be wary of using values from outside of your class as input for your processing routines.

 ## More customization options